What is malaria?

-- Anyone exposed to a mosquito infected with the parasites causing malaria
+- Exposed to a mosquito that is infected with the parasites that cause malaria;

-- People living or traveling to one of the areas where malaria occurs
+- Living in or traveling to one of the areas where malaria occurs;

-- People exposed to blood that is infected with malaria
+- Exposed to blood that is infected with malaria.

-- A fetus can contract malaria during pregnancy or birth if the mother is infected
+In addition, a fetus can become infected with malaria during pregnancy or birth if the mother is infected.

 How is malaria diagnosed?